mcsharps/TwitterJSClient/README.md

     	"callBackUrl": "XXX"
 	}

-	// make a directory in the root folder of your project called data
+	// Create a .env file in the root of your project and supply your applications keys using key=value style e.g.
-	// copy the node_modules/twitter-node-client/twitter_config file over into data/twitter_config`
-	// Open `data/twitter_config` and supply your applications `consumerKey`, 'consumerSecret', 'accessToken', 'accessTokenSecret', 'callBackUrl' to the appropriate fields in your data/twitter_config file
+    // twitterConsumerKey='xxx'
+    // twitterConsumerSecret='xxx'
+    // twitterAccessToken='xxx'
+    // twitterAccessTokenSecret='xxx'
+    // twitterCallBackUrl='xxx'

     var twitter = new Twitter();